 Module - Pacific Standard Time - Logo

-Artistic Evolution is inspired by works that were shown at NHM when it was the Los Angeles County Museum of History, Science, and Art, the first dedicated museum building in Los Angeles.
+Artistic Evolution is inspired by works that were shown at NHMLA when it was the Los Angeles County Museum of History, Science, and Art, the first dedicated museum building in Los Angeles.
 The Exposition Park museum historically played a crucial role in nurturing the dynamism and richness of the Los Angeles art scene.
-In the mid 1960s, art exhibitions were moved from the Museum to the new Los Angeles County Museum of Art on Wilshire Boulevard, and NHM focused its mission on natural history.
+In the mid 1960s, art exhibitions were moved from the Museum to the new Los Angeles County Museum of Art on Wilshire Boulevard, and NHMLA focused its mission on natural history.

 The exhibit is a part of Pacific Standard Time, an unprecedented collaboration, initiated by the Getty, that brings together more than sixty cultural institutions from across Southern California for six months beginning October 2011 to tell the story of the birth of the L.A. art scene.

 The works on view in Artistic Evolution were shown in the context of the Museum’s "Annual Exhibition, Artists of Los Angeles and Vicinity" series and related contemporary exhibitions from 1945-1963.
 Artistic Evolution highlights the central role of the Los Angeles County Museum of History, Science, and Art as a standard-bearer for contemporary art in Southern California in the '40s, '50s and early '60s.
 The exhibition offers a kaleidoscopic view of this institution’s role in shaping an evolving art capital, underscoring the significant contributions of Los Angeles artists to the mid-century art world, which endure to the present day.